tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/graceful-restart-bgp-persist-vnc.rst

 XMPP Helper Mode
 ----------------

-Contrail supports for long-lived graceful restart (LLGR) with XMPP helper mode.
-Graceful restart and long lived graceful restart can be enabled using the Contrail web UI or by using the provision_control script.
+TF supports for long-lived graceful restart (LLGR) with XMPP helper mode.
+Graceful restart and long lived graceful restart can be enabled using the Tungsten Fabric WebUI or by using the provision_control script.

 The helper modes can also be enabled via schema, and can be disabled